Created on

 The solution to avoid such a situation to occur is as follows:

-• Now, create a black hole route on the FortiGate for the same destination network with a higher distance than the original one (by default it takes a distance '10').
-It's mandatory to note that you can't use AD of 255, because 255 is a special value which means that the route should never be used. (and always discards routes whose preference value is 255).
+- Now, create a black hole route on the FortiGate for the same destination network with a higher distance than the original one (by default it takes a distance '10').
+It is important to note that an AD of 255 cannot be used, because 255 is a special value which means that the route should never be used.
+(Routes where the preference value is 255 are always discarded.)

 Syntax for the black hole route: